SuyogM7/Case-Studies/README.md

 - **Insights and Recommendations:** Extracted actionable insights from the model to suggest data-driven interventions for reducing churn.
 Findings were presented in a client-friendly format with visualizations and a clear interpretation of results.

 ## Key Files
-- `Fitness_Center_Data.csv`: Contains the raw data give to us by the fitness center.
+- `Fitness Club Data V4.xlsx`: Contains the raw data give to us by the fitness center.
 - `Fitness Center Data EDA.ipynb`: Jupyter notebook with the exploratory data analysis steps and visualizations.
 - `Fitness Center Data Modelling.ipynb`: Jupyter notebook detailing the model selection, training, and evaluation.
 - `Fitness Center EDA.pdf`: Formal proposal summarizing the business problem, methodology, key insights, and recommended actions for the CMO.